MITgcm/MITgcm/doc/getting_started/getting_started.rst

     Eta = mds.rdmds('Eta', itrs=10)

-For more information about using this function and the options that it takes, see the API docs, :meth:`MITgcmutils.mds.rdmds`.
+For more information about this function and its options, see the API docs, :meth:`MITgcmutils.mds.rdmds`.

 NetCDF output